Tatti/mwbl/README.md

 python mwbl.py
 ```

-Examples:
+Examples:\
-I have set up cronjob that prints output of this script to file that polybar reads.
+I have set up cronjob every five minutes that prints output of this script to file that polybar reads.